How to prepare for a winter road-trip in Scotland

 Most of all allow extra time for your journey so you won't have to rush in difficult driving conditions, pay attention to roadside information boards and try and stick to main roads that will be gritted and clear of snow.

 There are a few things that I would recommend keeping in your car throughout the winter as a survival kit if the worst does happen.
-Hopefully you won't need them but from personal experience it is best to be prepared!
+Hopefully you won't need them but from personal experience being stuck for hours it is best to be prepared!
 Things I have in my own survival kit include

 Before setting off I also fill up a flask of hot water which can be used for drinks to keep warm with a couple of sachets of hot chocolate.